 PayPal Working Capital Frequently Asked Questions (FAQs)

 A lot of information has been covered in this article about what to do if your application for PayPal Working Capital is declined, including the steps you can take to find alternative financing.
-If you have any questions about any of the information presented here, you can post them in the Fit Small Business forum.

 Some frequently asked questions pertaining to PayPal Working Capital include:

 If you are seeking financing that doesn’t require a credit check, and have a steady stream of income being processed through your PayPal account, a PayPal Working Capital loan may work well for your business.
 However, this loan won’t help you build your credit, as PayPal does not report your payments to credit bureaus.

 How much can you get from PayPal Working Capital?